List of Marvel Comics characters: S: Stunner

 Stunner (Angelina Brancale) is a character appearing in American comic books published by Marvel Comics.
 She was created during the Spider-Man Clone Saga by J.M.
 DeMatteis and Mark Bagley and first appeared in The Amazing Spider-Man #397 (January 1995).

 Stunner was originally a video store clerk but she managed to get a job working for Carolyn Trainer, a former student of Otto Octavius.
 She immediately fell in love with Octavius, her devotion to him only increasing when he used his virtual reality technology to make Angelina powerful and beautiful, dedicating herself to him and everything he did.

 She was first seen using her virtual powers to destroy a bar.
 While in her Virtual form she tried to resurrect Octavius (who was killed by Kaine) after a battle with Spider-Man.
 As her real body was tied down into the virtual reality machine, the explosion that followed Otto's resurrection knocked her true form into a coma from which it took her years to awake from.

-Upon hearing that her love, Otto Octavius, was dead again during Spider-Man: Ends of the Earth, she swore vengeance on the one responsible for it: the Superior Spider-Man (not knowing that he was Otto's consciousness in Peter's body).
+Upon hearing that her love, Otto Octavius, was dead again during Spider-Man: Ends of the Earth, she swore vengeance on the one responsible for it: the Superior Spider-Man (not knowing that he was Octavius's consciousness in Peter Parker's body).

-Using Octavius' machine, Angelina once again took the form of Stunner and tried to hunt down Spider-Man, causing havoc in the city to draw the attention of his Spider-Bots and minions and lure him out.
-Otto, in Parker's body, tried to calm her down and almost revealed his secret (that he was Otto Octavius), but Stunner's blind rage prevented him from doing so.
-Seeing no other option, Superior Spider-Man engaged in battle, rendering Stunner powerless with his new and stronger web formula.
-He then sent a holographic transmission signal via his Spider-Bots and ordered them to shut down the machine Angelina was connected to.
-As "Parker" went to the university to meet his girlfriend Anna Maria, Stunner broke out of his web and pursued Spider-Man, throwing a bus at him.
-As he held the bus with his webs, his Spider-Bots managed to sever the connection to the Virtual Reality Machine, destroying Stunner and leaving Angelina unconscious.
-Upon getting to Angelina's apartment, Spider-Man took the V.R.
-Machine to his lab, where he created a virtual Otto Octavius back to his former glory to calm down Angelina and make her think Doctor Octopus was still alive.
-"Parker" used this opportunity to break up with Angelina, saying that he had found a new love with Anna, but would always care for Angelina.
-She was last seen in her apartment, crying on her knees, as the Virtual Otto Octavius left the scene.